Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/vpn.md

 - Static vs Dynamic VPN:
     - **Dynamic VPN** uses BGP protocol, if customer router does not support BGP, we can not use dynamic VPNs
     - **Static VPN** uses static network configuration: static routes are added to the route tables AWS side, static networks has to be identified on the VPN connection on-premise side.
 It is simple, it just uses IPSec, works anywhere, having limitation on terms of HA
-    - Dynamic VPN uses BGP.
-Allows routing on the fly, allows multiple links to be used at once between the same locations.
+    - Dynamic VPN uses BGP: allows routing on the fly, allows multiple links to be used at once between the same locations.
 Allows using HA available architectures.
         - Route propagation: if enabled means that routes are added ro the Route Table automatically
+- Considerations for VPN:
     - Speed Limitation for VPN: *1.25 Gbps*, AWS limitation
     - Latency considerations: inconsistent, traffic goes through the public internet
     - Cost: hourly cost for outgoing traffic
     - VPN can be used for Direct Connect backup or they can be used over the Direct Connect for adding a layer of encryption